Executive Director, Co-Founder

 MLArch, MS Urban Policy, BA

 For three generations Gigi's family has lived in Pound Lane, Sheung Wan, Hong Kong where she is a passionate advocate for the preservation of this historic district and its unique experience.
-Gigi is a director of 30SGroup and a co-convener of the Pound Lane Concern Group where she implemented urban design projects that were both technically challenging and politically controversial.
+Gigi was a director of 30SGroup and a co-convener of the Pound Lane Concern Group where she implemented urban design projects that were both technically challenging and politically controversial.

 Gigi’s articles have been published in Singapore Architect Magazine and Hong Kong local newspapers.
 She has been invited to speak at “Walkable City, Living Streets” urban conference, and “Professionals in Social Movement” seminar.